Dubai Chambers signs MoU with CCPIT Tianjin

 Dubai Chambers is dedicated to supporting the international expansion of businesses operating in Dubai into strategically important global markets, attracting foreign investments and international companies to the emirate, and strengthening Dubai's position as a leading global hub for business, trade, and investments.

-The organisation is committed to playing a key role in achieving the objectives of the Dubai Economic Agenda (D33), which seek to double the size of the emirate's economy over the next ten years and consolidate Dubai’s position among the top three global cities.--TradeArabia News Service
+The organisation is committed to playing a key role in achieving the objectives of the Dubai Economic Agenda (D33), which seek to double the size of the emirate's economy over the next ten years and consolidate Dubai’s position among the top three global cities.

 Copyright 2024 Al Hilal Publishing and Marketing Group Provided by SyndiGate Media Inc. (Syndigate.info).